hellerve/carp-talks/curry-on-2019/transcript.md

 certain things rather than with others.

 Let’s talk about koalas.
 Many people call koalas “koala bears”, but technically they’re not bears at all.
-Botanically, they’re marsupials, which makes them closer to kangurus and quokkas than to bears.
+Biologically, they’re marsupials, which makes them closer to kangurus and quokkas than to bears.
 Still, they look like bears, and so people call them koala bears.
 In the same vein, Carp looks like Lisp, and so people call it a Lisp, when programming in it actually feels closer to working